UBC-MOAD/Reshapr/docs/design_notes/motivation.rst

 and more complex analysis operations such as temporal and spatial resampling, and climatology calculations.

-Apart from the codification of experience and knowledge, :kbd:`Reshapr` is motivated by research task needs like:
+Apart from the codification of experience and knowledge, :py:obj:`Reshapr` is motivated by research task needs like:

 * extraction of time series of diatoms biomass from the 2007 to present SalishSeaCast